 This is a lengthy article but much has to be shared with you so that you can have a deeper level of knowledge.

-Like many women, I grew up not feeling very confident with my body.
+Like many women, I grew up feeling insecure about my body.
 At age 30, after gaining some weight, I chose to have breast implants.
 The surgery, whilst extremely painful, went “very well” according to the surgeon.

 I was pleased to hear that I could have mine in for the “rest of my life,” so I wouldn’t have to spend any more money on them.